Let’s Talk Teens and Alcohol With Older Teens

 It is possible for your teenager to go to a party and NOT drink, but it’s tough.
 Teenagers are wired to be influenced by their peers, so when they’re surrounded by friends who are drinking, it’s only realistic to expect they will too.
 Ask your teenager to consider going to a party with a like-minded friend (who also does not want to drink)—or help your teenager brainstorm ways to refuse a drink from a persuasive peer.

 “Ask about the level of drugs and alcohol that is being used at parties, free periods, and before/after school.
 And if the answer is ‘yes, some kids I know do that stuff’ or something along those lines, don’t freak out!,” says Meredith Bonnaci, a psychologist in New York City.
-“Have a discussion (not a lecture) about drugs, alcohol, and the potential dangers.
+“Have a discussion (not a lecture) about teens and alcohol, drugs, and the potential dangers.
 Try to make this discussion collaborative by asking how they have handled it in the past and how they can continue to make responsible choices.”

 2. “If you decide to drink, don’t binge.”
 Unfortunately, we can tell our teenagers until we’re blue in the face that we don’t want them to drink, but we need to accept they may go ahead and have a drink anyway.
 The bottom line: we want them to be safe if they do.
 Kind of like we don’t want our teenagers having sex, but if they do, we want them to do it safely.
 In particular, talk to your teenager about the many dangers of binge drinking (also called high-risk drinking).